White Lives Matter

-On October 3, 2022, during his Yeezy SZN 9 fashion show in Paris, Kanye West wore a shirt with the slogan "WHITE LIVES MATTER" written on it, a move described by Forbes as controversial.
-The front of the shirts have a picture of Pope John Paul II captioned "Juan Pablo II" Conservative commentator Candace Owens posed for a photo with West wearing a matching shirt with the slogan.
-He explained his choice in the following way: “At a certain point, it felt like I saw White people wearing shirts that said Black Lives Matter, like, they were doing me such a favor by having a t-shirt that reminded me that my life mattered.
-Like I didn’t already know that.
-So, I thought I’d return the favor and let White people know, that hey, your life matters, too.”

-Rotterdam
+White Lives Matter (WLM) is a white supremacist slogan that emerged in 2015 as a reaction to the Black Lives Matter social justice movement that started a few years prior.
+The phrase has been used by neo-Nazis, Neo-Confederates, and other white supremacist groups to recruit new members into white supremacist movements and demonstrations.
+Proponents of the slogan argue that they use it to raise awareness against a supposed "white genocide" and build support for a white ethnostate, and it has been frequently found at "pro-white" rallies across the United States.

+Rallies

+Finland

+Far-right Finns Party Minister of Economic Affairs Vilhelm Junnila caused controversy for speaking at a White Lives Matter demonstration in Turku, whose attendants were described as "who's who of neo-Nazis in Finland".

+Netherlands

 Election posters

-During the 2022 Dutch municipal elections in Rotterdam, stickers containing the untranslated phrase or "traitor" (landverrader) were put on election posters belonging to the 50Plus, DENK, GroenLinks and PvdA parties.
+During the 2022 Dutch municipal elections in Rotterdam, stickers containing the untranslated phrase "White Lives Matter" or "traitor" (landverrader) were put on election posters belonging to the 50Plus, DENK, GroenLinks and PvdA parties.
 They made a joint statement and filed criminal complaints with the police, who investigated.
 National party leaders Lilianne Ploumen (PvdA) and Jesse Klaver (GroenLinks) distanced themselves from the texts.
 The stickers referred to a Telegram group named after the phrase which had spread other stickers in other localities, including one claiming "Race-mixing is white genocide".